towolf/towolf.github.com/docs/PsychSound/InitializePsychSound.markdown

 than 500 msecs, you \*must\* have a decent ASIO sound card with proper vendor supplied ASIO drivers installed in your computer.
-A regular card, for example built-in sound chips of your computer, will not suffice and we will not guarantee any reasonable timing precision at all\!
+A regular card, for example built-in sound chips of your computer, will not suffice and we will not guarantee any reasonable timing precision at all!

-The Windows MME \(MultiMediaExtensions\) sound system has typical latencies and inaccuracies in excess of 500 msecs, and the slightly better DirectSound sound system still has a typical latency of over 30 milliseconds.
+The Windows MME (MultiMediaExtensions) sound system has typical latencies and inaccuracies in excess of 500 msecs, and the slightly better DirectSound sound system still has a typical latency of over 30 milliseconds.
 Both systems are known to be buggy and unreliable wrt.